 If you notice any of these signs in your baby or child, call your doctor right away.
 If your doctor notices these signs, you may be referred to a pediatric cardiologist (a doctor who specializes in treating heart problems).

 Some congenital heart defects cause serious symptoms right at birth.
-For those, a baby will go to the newborn intensive care in the hospital and immediate evaluation by a cardiologist.
-Other defects, like atrial septal defects, may go undiagnosed until the teen years — or even adulthood.
+For those, a baby will go to the newborn intensive care unit (NICU) in the hospital for immediate evaluation by a cardiologist.
+Other defects might not be diagnosed until the teen years — or even adulthood.

-Newborns in the U.S. are screened at least 24 hours after birth to look for serious congenital heart disease that can lower oxygen levels.
+Newborns in the U.S. are screened at least 24 hours after birth to look for serious congenital heart problems that can lower oxygen levels.
 This screen is a simple, painless test using a machine called a pulse oximeter.
 The oximeter uses a sensor put on a baby's skin that estimates how much oxygen is in the baby's blood.
 This test can help spot heart problems early on so that they can be treated right away.
-The screening will find most serious heart defects, but some babies who test normal could still have heart disease, especially coarctation or other defects on the left side of the heart.
+The screening will find most serious heart defects, but some babies who test normal could still have a problem, especially COA or other defects on the left side of the heart.

 A fetal echocardiogram is a specialized type of ultrasound that allows diagnosis of heart problems in utero.
 This can be done as early as 16–18 weeks into the pregnancy.
-These tests are ordered when an obstetrician suspects a heart abnormality on a level II ultrasound.
+These tests are ordered when a possible heart abnormality is seen on a level II ultrasound.
 They're also done if another close family member has a congenital heart defect or if the mother has a condition, such as diabetes, that might make a heart problem in the fetus more likely.

 More treatments than ever are available for congenital heart defects, and most defects are treated successfully.
-Children with heart disease are best cared for by a team of specialists, which will usually include:
+Children with heart problems are best cared for by a team of specialists, which usually will include: